Dr. Brian Moore CEO

 Andrew lectures at the Royal College of Physicians of Ireland (RCPI) and at Galway and Sligo University Hospitals.
 He is a Member of the Irish National Accreditation Board and has served as the National Specialty Director in Haematologist for the RCPI.
 He has also worked with the European Haematology Association as part of a EU funded group to improve haematology training across Europe.

 Dr. Charles Pedlar, FBASES Chief Scientific Advisor

 Dr Charles Pedlar is Orreco’s Chief Scientific Advisor and Sports Scientist.
-He is currently a visiting Research Associate at Harvard University and was awarded BASES Physiologist of the Year in 2014.
-Charlie has worked directly with elite athletes across the world in pro sports and Olympic sports for over 15 years.
+He recently returned to the UK from a visiting Research Associate position at Harvard Medical School.
+Charlie was awarded BASES Physiologist of the Year in 2014.
+He has worked directly with elite athletes across the world in professional and Olympic sports for over 16 years.
 He has held positions at both the British Olympic Association and the English Institute of Sport.